raspy135/Qun-synthesizer/README.md

 ### SET:SYSTEM
 System Setting is the setting that is not included in the patch setting.
 To change the parameter, press the one of 8 buttons and rotate the dial.

 AUX:Audio source select.
 Mic(the board has two onboard microphones) or Line in.
 To avoid confusion, the setting will not be saved.
 LINE in is the default.
+When MIC is selected, turn on "Line in HPF" to eliminate DC.

 Number of devices: Number of devices for poly mode.
 Set 1 if you don’t have multiple devices.
 It will be stored in the flash memory.